Trade Union Act 1871: Background

-When William Ewart Gladstone's new government came to power, the Trade Union Congress campaigned for the minority report, made under the leadership of Sir William Erle, to be adopted.
+When William Ewart Gladstone's new government came to power, the Trades Union Congress campaigned for the minority report, made under the leadership of Sir William Erle, to be adopted.
 It was successful.

 In its passage through Parliament, Mr Bruce introduced the first reading of the bill, quoting the Minority Report.

 Passage

 Leave to bring in the Trade Unions Bill to the House of Commons was granted to the home secretary, Henry Bruce, the solicitor general, Sir George Jessel and George Shaw Lefevre 14 February 1871.
 The bill had its first reading in the House of Commons on 14 February 1871, presented by George Glyn.
 The bill had its second reading in the House of Commons on 14 March 1871 and was committed to a committee of the whole house, which met on 28 March 1871 and 30 March 1871 and reported on 30 March 1871, with amendments, which included dividing the bill into two bills — the Trades Unions Bill and the Criminal Law Amendment (Masters and Workmen) Bill.
 The amended Trade Unions Bill was considered on 4 April 1871 and had its third reading in the House of Commons on 18 April 1871 and passed, without amendments.

 The bill had its first reading in the House of Lords on 20 April 1871.
 The bill had its second reading in the House of Lords on 1 May 1871 and was committed to a committee of the whole house, which met and reported on 16 May 1871, with amendments.
 The amended bill had its third reading in the House of Lords on 19 May 1871 and passed, with amendments.

 The amended bill was considered and agreed to by the House of Commons on 19 June 1871, with amendments.
 The amended bill was considered and agreed to by the House of Lords on 20 June 1871.

 The bill was granted royal assent on 29 June 1871.